Jonathan-Llovet/Udacity-FSND-Logs-Analysis/vagrant/README.md

 ## Usage
 To generate a report, simply run `python3 log_analysis.py` in the directory containing the script.
 Otherwise, provide the path to the file.

-To save the report as a text file, use the `>` command as in the example below:
+To save the report as a text file, use the `>` command like so, `python3 log_analysis.py > log_analysis_output.txt` This will save the output into a .txt file.
-    python3 log_analysis.py > log_analysis_output.txt
-This will save the output into a .txt file.

 ## License
 This project is licensed under the terms of the MIT license.